chroma-sdk/chroma-native-sample-application/README.md

 # Razer ChromaSDK Sample Application (C++)
 ![sdkbadge]

 This is a community maintained version of Razer's official sample application written in C++.
-This allows us as a community to provide more sample effects, improvements and maintain best practices and anyone can contribute to its development.
+This allows us as a community to provide more sample effects, improvements and maintain best practices.
+Anyone can contribute to its development.

 Razer is a trademark and/or a registered trademark of Razer USA Ltd.
 All other trademarks are property of their respective owners.